 There was also a foundry producing cooking stoves, all marked Box’s Foundry

-There are still some of these stoves to be found in the area, for example at Primrose Cottage at Berry Park
+There were still some of these stoves to be found in the area, for example at Primrose Cottage at Berry Park

 Probably during the late 1700’s, Primrose Cottage was “modernised” by the laying of Delabole slate flagstone floors and the installation of the latest model kitchen range forged by Thomas Box at Marhamchurch (just south of Bude) using materials brought to the forge by the famous wheeled barges used on the Bude canal.
 These features can still be seen in Primrose Cottage.